MarkoLeskovar/Input-Logger/README.md

 # Input Logger

-`loginput` is simple input logger app written in Python.
+`inputlog` is simple input logger app written in Python.
 It can log your mouse and keyboard input and save it in a local SQL database.

 ![app_icon](docs/teaser.png)